merlin761/merlinportfolio/gcprojectsBotiumToysScopegoalsandriskassessmentreport.md

 style='font:7.0pt "Times New Roman"'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; </span></span></span><![endif]><span
 lang=EN style='font-size:12.0pt;font-family:"Google Sans";mso-fareast-font-family:
 "Google Sans";mso-bidi-font-family:"Google Sans"'>There is no centralized
-password management system that enforces the password policy’s minimum requirements, which sometimes affects productivity when employees/vendors submit a ticket to the IT department to recover or reset a password.<o:p></o:p></span></p>
+password management system that enforces the password policyÂ’s minimum requirements, which sometimes affects productivity when employees/vendors submit a ticket to the IT department to recover or reset a password.<o:p></o:p></span></p>